How to get into the top international MBA programs

 – MBA discussion forums: You’ll find a lot of queries related to this phase with helpful responses.

-- Find a good mentor: It could be a relative, a friend, a colleague or a consultant who is aware of the process and can give you solid advice.
+– Find a good mentor: It could be a relative, a friend, a colleague or a good MBA coach who is aware of the process and can give you solid advice.
 In a stormy environment, they can be the proverbial candle in the wind.

-We are talking about the ever-popular queries on discussion forums - 'What are my chances?' or the re-phrased 'Which schools will take my application seriously?'
+We are talking about the ever-popular queries on discussion forums – ‘What are my MBA admission chances?’ or the re-phrased ‘Which business schools should I apply to?’

 – Identify your strengths and weakness in the academic (undergrad grades, awards, achievements), professional (quality of work-ex, career growth so far) and personal dimensions (personality, soft-skills, general knowledge):

 – Look at the top b-school rankings: Rankings published by Financial Times, Business Week, Economist Intelligence Unit are good starting points